DeRozan scores 41 as Raptors top Celtics

 The Raptors (25-13) closed out the fourth quarter on a 19-4 run to pick up their third consecutive home victory over Boston.
 The Celtics (23-15) saw their four-game winning streak end.

-DeRozan also stepped up and collected 13 rebounds, including 11 defensive boards.

-"He's a tough kid," Raptors coach Dwane Casey said.
-"More than anything else, the 41 points is nice, but 13 rebounds, the 11 defensive rebounds when we needed it.
+"You have to give (Boston) a lot of credit," said DeRozan, who shot 16 of 29 from the floor and 8 of 9 from the foul line.
+"That's a hell of a team, a talented team, and they play extremely hard.
+They're right behind us, so that was one of those games coming into tonight -- the vision game -- and so many elements came into play tonight and we had to definitely bring our 'A' game against (them) tonight, and we did."

 Isaiah Thomas led the Celtics with 27 points and seven assists.
-Guard Marcus Smart contributed 16 points, five assists, four rebounds and four steals.
+Guard Marcus Smart continued to fill in nicely for the injured Avery Bradley, contributing 16 points, five assists, four rebounds and four steals.

-Gerald Green and Al Horford added 14 points apiece for Boston, and Kelly Olynyk chipped in with 13 points.
+Gerald Green and Al Horford added 14 points apiece for Boston, and Canadian Kelly Olynyk chipped in with 13 points.
+Horford grabbed a team-high nine rebounds.

-"You have to give (Boston) a lot of credit," said DeRozan, who shot 16 of 29 from the floor and 8 of 9 from the foul line.

-"That's a hell of a team, a talented team, and they play extremely hard ... and we had to definitely bring our 'A' game against (them) ... and we did."
+"The fact that DeRozan was able to get into the teeth of our defense and make those tough shots, I think that's what took something from us," Horford said.
+"Guys started stepping up.
+Valanciunas was in there cleaning stuff up and despite all that, I thought we were in a good position where we could have made plays.

 The Raptors, who trailed by as many as 16 during the third quarter, used a late 7-0 run to pull to within five.